avoidwork/haro/README.md

 **onset**
 _Function_

-Event listener for when a record is set, receives an `Array`.
+Event listener for when a record is set, receives an `Array`, `Boolean` for batch operation, & `Boolean` for reversion.

 **onsync**
 _Function_